 What is the City's Required Diversion Rate?

-The City of Placentia requires that at least 65 percent of all construction/deconstruction waste generated within the City be diverted from landfills.
+The City of Placentia requires that at least 65% of all construction/deconstruction waste generated within the City be diverted from landfills.

 Will Staff Review my C&D Waste Management Plan?

-- Deconstruction – In preparing the WMP, applicants for demolition permits involving the removal of all or part an existing structure shall consider deconstruction, to the maximum extent practicable.
-Deconstruction can be used to meet the fifty percent diversion requirement provided it is accounted for in the WMP.
+- Deconstruction – In preparing the WMP, applicants for demolition permits involving the removal of all or part of an existing structure shall consider deconstruction to the maximum extent practicable.
+Deconstruction can be used to meet the 65% diversion requirement, provided it is accounted for in the WMP.

 Is There a Deposit Required?

-All contractors or owner-builders are required to place a deposit with the City to ensure their compliance with the required use of an authorized City agent.
-The specific deposit amount shall range from a low of $100 to a high equivalent of 3% of the total project value.
+Yes, all contractors or owner-builders are required to place a deposit with the City to ensure their compliance with the required use of an authorized City agent.
+The specific deposit amount shall range from a low of $100 to a high equivalent of 3% percent of the total project value.